Registry Repositories

 - Repository name - will be displayed in the general list of repositories.
 Can contain numbers, Latin letters, the

-symbol, and be no longer than 64 characters. - Repository description - any information about the repository that may be useful.
+-symbol, and be no longer than 64 characters. - Repository description - any information about the repository that may be useful.
 Can contain up to 600 characters.
 Optional field.

 - Repositories - list of repositories that will be included in the virtual repository in the specified order.
 When requesting artifacts, the virtual repository always searches for them in the following order: all selected local repositories in the specified order, then proxy repositories, followed by virtual ones.
 Only repositories higher in the hierarchy are available for selection.
 For example, when creating a repository at the project level, repositories from this project, the parent company (if the project is owned by that company), and the entire service will be available for selection.